sumitbawane/da6401-a2/README.md

 - **Part A:** Implements a custom CNN architecture with configurable hyperparameters (e.g., kernel size, activation functions, dropout rates) and performs hyperparameter optimization using W&B sweeps.
 - **Part B:** Fine-tunes a pre-trained EfficientNetV2 model to adapt it to the iNaturalist dataset.
-- **Jupyter Notebook:** Provides an interactive environment to train and test models, showcasing configurations, metrics logging, and visualization of results.

 ---